 *Note that the process if different if you are applying as an exchange student or as a part of a cooperation programme (such as Erasmus +).

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-In addition to the documents mentioned under Step 2, you must submit a statement of purpose (400-600 words) and an English writing sample (the first 5 pages) from a Bachelor's thesis or equivalent independent work when you apply to this programme.
+In addition to the documents mentioned under Step 2, you must submit a statement of purpose (400 words) and an English writing sample consisting of the first 5 pages from a Bachelor's thesis or equivalent independent work when you apply for this programme.